Location Aware Opportunistic Bandwidth Sharing between Static and Mobile Users with Stochastic Learning in Cellular Networks: Conclusion

 In this paper, we have proposed and analyzed opportunistic (dynamic) bandwidth sharing depending on user location and mobility, in order to improve the performance of cellular networks.
 Even though we have solved the basic problem in this paper, there are numerous issues to improve upon: (i) In practice, there can be multiple (possibly uncountable) values of user velocity.
 Hence, a dynamic bandwidth sharing scheme that allocates bandwidth depending on exact velocity of each user needs to be developed (this might require classification of user velocities into a finite set). (ii) For general motion of users, one reasonable approach would be to divide the cell into various zones (or locations), and assume a Markov evolution of user locations; similar learning techniques as in our paper can be applied in such situation. (iii) Testing and optimizing the proposed and subsequent algorithms in real data-traffic networks will be an important requirement.
 We propose to pursue these topics in our future research endeavours.

 { }

 \begin{IEEEbiography}[{ }]{Arpan Chattopadhyay} obtained his B.E. in Electronics and Telecommunication Engineering from Jadavpur University, Kolkata, India in the year 2008, and M.E. and Ph.D in Telecommunication Engineering from Indian Institute of Science, Bangalore, India in the year 2010 and 2015, respectively.
-He is currently working in INRIA, Paris as a postdoctoral researcher.
-His research interests include networks, machine learning, information theory and control. \end{IEEEbiography}
+After Ph.,D, he did his first postdoc in the group DYOGENE of INRIA, Paris, France.
+He is currently working in University of Southern California, Los Angeles as a postdoctoral researcher.
+His research interests include networks, cyber-physical systems, machine learning, and networked control. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Bartlomiej Blaszczyszyn} received his PhD degree and Habilitation qualification in applied mathematics from University of Wrocław (Poland) in 1995 and 2008, respectively.
 He is now a Senior Researcher at Inria (France), and a member of the Computer Science Department of Ecole Normale Supérieure in Paris.
 His professional interests are in applied probability, in particular in stochastic modeling and performance evaluation of communication networks.
 He coauthored several publications on this subject in major international journals and conferences, as well as a two-volume book on {\em Stochastic Geometry and Wireless Networks} NoW Publishers, jointly with F. Baccelli.